spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 | promises-q.js                              |    28262 |     712.93 |
 | promises-compose-q.js                      |    59413 |     778.05 |

 Promises are not slow.
 At least, not anymore.
-Infact, bluebird generators are almost as fast as regular callback code (and the fastest generators so far).
-And bluebird promises are definitely faster than using `async.waterfall`
+Infact, bluebird generators are almost as fast as regular callback code (and they're also the fastest generators right now).
+And bluebird promises are definitely faster than `async.waterfall`

 Considering that bluebird wraps the underlying callback-using libraries **and** makes your own callbacks exception-safe, this is really amazing.